Bananaquit: Description

-The bananaquit is a small bird, although there is some degree of size variation across the various subspecies.
+The bananaquit is a small bird, although size varies somewhat across the subspecies.
 Length can range from 10 to 13 cm.
 Weight ranges from 5.5 to 19 g.

 Most subspecies of the bananaquit have dark grey (almost black) upperparts, black crowns and sides of the head, a prominent white eyestripe, grey throat, white vent, and yellow chest, belly, and rump.
 Coloration is heavily influenced by melanocortin 1 receptor variation.

 The sexes are alike, but juveniles are duller and often have partially yellow eyebrows and throat.

 In the subspecies bahamensis and caboti from the Bahamas and Cozumel, respectively, the throat and upper chest are white or very pale grey, while ferryi from La Tortuga Island has a white forehead.
 The subspecies laurae, lowii, and melanornis from small islands off the coast of northern Venezuela are overall blackish, while the subspecies aterrima and atrata from Grenada and Saint Vincent have two plumage morphs, one "normal" and another blackish.
 The pink gape is usually very prominent in the subspecies from islands in the Caribbean Sea.

 The tongue is paddle-shaped, with an extremely long paddle section.